BeranLukas/Project-big-repositories-LFS/README.md

 2. LFS
 - [What is GIT LFS](https://github.com/BeranLukas/Project-big-repositories-LFS/blob/dev/GIT%20LFS.md#what-is-git-lfs)
 - [Installation](https://github.com/BeranLukas/Project-big-repositories-LFS/blob/dev/GIT%20LFS.md#instalation)
-- Creating a new Git LFS repository
+- How to create a new Git LFS repository
-- Cloning an existing Git LFS repository
+- How to clone a Git LFS repository
-- Speeding up clones
 - Pulling and checking out
 - Speeding up pulls
 - Tracking files with Git LFS